johnttaylor/pim/README-Intro-TShell.md

   * Validation of login credentials is application specifc
 * Can be started, stopped, and restarted for use cases where the IO streams are dynamic (e.g. TCP sockets).
-* Supports atomic output with respect to other sub-systems
+* Supports framed and atomic (with respect to other sub-systems) outputs
   * e.g. prevents _interleaving_ shell response outputs with Trace outputs.
 * No dynamic memory allocation required.
 * Platform independent
-  * Built on top the CPL C++ Class Library's OSAL interfaces
+  * Built on top the CPL OSAL interfaces
 * Thread safe
   * The Framework is fully thread safe.
-  * The application is responsible for thread safety of its custom commands.
+  * The application is responsible for the thread safety of its custom commands.
 * Customizable:
   * Prompt string
   * Token separator